 Red Wing/Winona Technical College receives accreditation from the North Central Association.

 Red Wing/Winona Technical College changes its name to Minnesota State College - Southeast Technical.

 The College is granted a 10-year re-accreditation by the Higher Learning Commission of the North Central Association.

-Southeast Technical becomes the second college in the Minnesota State College and University System to be awarded distance accreditation by the Higher Learning Commission, allowing the institution to offer certificates, diplomas and degrees online.
+Southeast Technical becomes the second college in the MnSCU system to be awarded distance accreditation by the Higher Learning Commission, allowing the institution to offer certificates, diplomas and degrees online.

-A $4.3 million major renovation of Homer Road campus in Winona begins.
+A $4.3 million, 39,500 square foot renovation of Homer Road campus in Winona begins.

 Southeast Technical and Winona State University collaborate to offer an A.A. degree.